-Be sure to outline an individual plant and overall yard maintenance plan with your landscape company, and verify that the plan is included in the work contract before you sign your name.
+Be sure to outline an individual plant and overall yard maintenance plan with your landscape company.
+Verify that the plan is included in the work contract before you sign your name.

-Replacement policies (and fees) for dead plants vary from company to company, so don’t be afraid to ask as many questions as necessary to fully understand which maintenance tasks are your responsibility and which tasks will fall to the crew.
+Replacement policies (and fees) for dead plants vary from company to company.
+Don’t be afraid to ask questions to clarify which maintenance tasks are your responsibility and which tasks will fall to the crew.

 3. Do you understand my vision?

-Your landscape contractor should take time to talk with you about what your dream yard looks like as well as your budget and how much yard maintenance you’re prepared to take on.
+Your landscape contractor should take time to talk with you about what your dream yard looks like.
+They should also talk to you about your budget and how much yard maintenance you’re prepared to take on.

-Share examples of yards and landscape projects you particularly admire, since these visuals will help you clarify what you have in mind.
-After gathering this important information, your contractor will put together a rendering—a scale drawing of your property, any outdoor living structures, and all existing and new plantings—of what your new yard will look like.
+Share examples of yards and landscape projects you particularly admire.
+These visuals will help you clarify what you have in mind.
+After gathering this important information, your contractor will create a rendering of what your new yard will look like.

 Your landscape contractor should explain this rendering to you in detail to make sure you’re both on the same page.

 4. How long do you estimate the whole project will take?